icbi-lab/deseq2icbi/README.md

  * `biotype_counts`: Lists which type of genomic features are most differentially expressed.
 Usually, we expect most of them being protein coding.
  * `detectedGenesNormalizedCounts`: The gene expression matrix normalized by library size.
 Genes that are not expressed with at least 10 reads in any condition are filtered out.
  * `detectedGenesRawCounts`: The raw gene expression matrix.
 Genes that are not expressed with at least 10 reads in any condition are filtered out.
- * `go_enrich`: Plots and table with Gene-ontology enrichment results (using the clusterProfiler method).
+ * `go_enrich`: Plots and table with Gene-ontology enrichment results (using ORA implemented in clusterProfiler).
- * `kegg_enrich`: Plots and table with KEGG pathway enrichment results (using the clusterProfiler method).
+ * `kegg_enrich`: Plots and table with KEGG pathway enrichment results (using ORA implemented in clusterProfiler).
- * `reactome_enrich`: Plots and table with Reactome pathway enrichment results (using the clusterProfiler method).
+ * `reactome_enrich`: Plots and table with Reactome pathway enrichment results (using ORA implemented in clusterProfiler).
+ * `go_gsea`: Plots and table with Gene set
  * `topGO`: tables with GO-term enrichment analysis by GO category (using the topGO method)
  * `volcano`: Volcano plot of log-fold change against unadjusted pvalues.
  * `volcano_padj`: Volcano plot of log-fold change against FDRs.